 One task you shouldn't waste an excuse on is getting rid of unwanted items from around your house.
 They just add clutter to your home and can even cost you money.
 Plus, they are easy to get rid of.

-Just rent a dumpster, throw the unwanted items in and have the bin picked up when you're finished.
+Just rent a dumpster when you need to declutter, throw the unwanted items in and have the bin picked up when you're finished.
 You don't even have to be there when it's picked up.
 No excuses necessary.

 Friendly, professional customer service, plus fair pricing, equals value.